Score

 How This Works

-This is a choose-your-own-adventure scenario.
+This is a decision-driven scenario.
 You’ll make real decisions that a Lead Firmware Engineer faces when building a CRA-compliant technical file — and your choices determine your final ops rating.

 Document Redline Activity